matej2005/RP2040-MicrotikAPI/README.md

  - open MicrotikAPI/MicrotikAPI.ino in arduino ide
  - install Raspberry Pi Pico by earlephilhower using board manager
- - set target board as Waveshare RP2040 Zero
+ - set target board as Waveshare RP2040 Zero or WIZnet W5500-EVB-Pico based on your board
  - install libraries
  - in file config.h
 	- set `server[]` to RouterBoard IP